May 25, 2015

 Having an attractive design certainly helps express rich emotion to your users, but when it comes to designing your product, you have to pay attention to usability.
-If the product/service/experience is flawed, users will quickly change their mind about their views towards them.
+If the product/service/experience is flawed, users will quickly change their minds about their views towards them.
 Avoiding this pitfall is the necessary first step when designing for emotion.

 In terms of web design, usability is one of the most important factors in achieving a consistent experience through emotion.
-Using tactics that make a user feel personable, for example is a great way to give you that warm and cozy feeling.
+Using tactics that make a user feel personable, for example, is a great way to give you that warm and cozy feeling.
 Ways to achieve this could include: